Booking a tour

 Can I pay the tour balance over the phone by card?

-Yes, you can pay with your credit or debit card over the phone
+You can pay the deposit of your tour with your credit or debit card over the phone

 Can I pay by cheque?